jsphdms/improve-dash/README.md

 # improve-dash
-An experimental JavaScript dashboard for improvement science projects
+An experimental dashboard for improvement science projects